sivaramambikasaran/AFMM2D/README.md

+This was developed by Vaishnavi as part of her Ph.D. work.

 This is a 2D FMM Code to perform Matrix-Vector products of the form Ax.

 It is a completely algebraic version.
 Compressions are made via ACA.